mdeguzis/SteamOS-Tools/docs/pair-ps3-bluetooth-readme.md

 ### Please note

-Submit all questions, comments, and pull requests to the issues and pull requests area of this git repository here
+Submit all questions, comments, and pull requests to the issues and pull requests area.